NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Preparing_for_Data_Download_and_Upload.md

 ## Obtaining a Manifest File for Data Download

-The GDC Data Transfer Tool supports downloading multiple files listed in a GDC manifest file.
+The GDC Data Transfer Tool supports the downloading multiple files listed in a GDC manifest file.
 Manifest files can be generated and downloaded directly from the GDC Data Portal:

 First, select the data files of interest.
 Click the *Cart* button in the row corresponding to the file of interest.
 The button will turn green to indicate that the file has been selected.